Version 1.0 - April the 15th, 2002

 Associate DTDs for Validation Using the External Schema Association

 In version 6.2 the external associated DTDs were used only for content

 completion assistance.
 They are now also used for validation.

 Support for CSS Validation [read more...]

-Different CSS profiles are supported like CSS2, CSS3, etc. and
+Various CSS profiles are supported (CSS2, CSS3, etc.), as well

-different media types like Braille or screen for instance.
+as various media types (for instance, 'Braille' or 'screen').
 You can also choose the

 verbosity level of the validation warnings.

 The validation results are descriptive and in accordance with